ASGRC 522 Financial Code

 3. Revenue estimates will be based on the number of full-time equivalent (FTE) students projected for the forthcoming year.

-4. No adjustments will be made to increase revenue levels after estimates have been made unless so advised by the Vice President for Business Administration.
+4. No adjustments will be made to increase revenue levels after estimates have been made unless so advised by the Vice President for Business Administration and/or designee.

 Section 3 – Budget Development Process